Updated May 30, 2023

 The CHAR Formula in Excel is as follows.

-The Formula of CHAR function involves only one argument, i.e. number
+The Formula of the CHAR function involves only one argument, i.e., the number

 Number: It is the integer number ranging from 1 to 255.

-This argument can be given cell reference as well as direct supply to the argument.
-Since we only need to supply numbers as an argument, we need not specify the number and double-quotes.
+This argument can be given cell reference and direct supply to the argument.
+Since we only need to supply numbers as an argument, we need not specify the number and double quotes.

 How to Use CHAR Function in Excel?

-This CHAR is very simple easy to use.
+This CHAR is very simple and easy to use.
 Let us now see how to use the CHAR Function in Excel with the help of some examples.

 Firstly, we need to look into which number specifies which character.
 The below list tells the associated character for each number.

 Assume you are working in a college as an assistant.
-You have a list of all the students, and you need to post the attendance report to their respective homes.
-You have addressed in three different columns, and you need to merge those 3 into 1 column and insert line breakers after each and every column.
+You have a list of all the students and must post the attendance report to their respective homes.
+You have addressed three different columns, and you need to merge those 3 into 1 column and insert line breakers after every column.

-In column G, you need to combine the full address by giving a line breaker after each address.
+In column G, you must combine the full address by giving a line breaker after each address.
 We can insert the line breaker by using the CHAR function.
-Important to know which number we need to use to insert a line breaker.
+Important to know which number to use to insert a line breaker.
 Number 10 we need to use to insert the line breaker after each address column.

 Initially, our data looks like this.
 One tuning we need to do here.
 The tuning is we need to wrap the text to see the difference.

 Now, see how your address column looks.

 We can insert alphabets by using the CHAR function.
-Below are the lists of numbers to insert the alphabets.
+Below are the lists of numbers to insert in the alphabet.

 Apply these codes in Excel to see the magic.

 Now we have inserted UPPER case alphabets.
-In order to insert the LOWER case alphabets, we need to use the below codes.
+We need to use the codes below to insert the LOWER case alphabets.

 We can insert those CHARACTERS by using the keyboard too.
 Below is the list of those keys.